Accuracy as of .

-If you’re curious about who owns Loews Hotels, you’ll find the answer lies with Loews Corporation, the parent company that provides financial backing and strategic direction.
-Since its founding in 1960, Loews has maintained a centralized ownership structure that shapes the hotel chain’s growth and stability.
+If you’re curious about who owns Loews Hotels, you’ll find the answer lies with Loews Corporation (NYSE: L), the parent company that provides financial backing and strategic direction.
+Loews Hotels & Co is a wholly owned subsidiary of Loews Corporation, which helps explain the brand’s stability and long-term investment approach.[1][5]
 Understanding this relationship offers insight into how Loews Hotels continues to thrive in a competitive industry—something worth exploring further.

 Key Takeaways

-- Loews Hotels is owned by Loews Corporation, a diversified holding company.
+- Loews Hotels & Co is owned 100% by Loews Corporation, a diversified holding company listed on the NYSE (ticker: L).[1][8]

-- Loews Corporation provides the financial backing and strategic oversight for Loews Hotels.
+- Loews Corporation provides governance, capital allocation, and strategic oversight for Loews Hotels.[8]

 The History and Origins of Loews Hotels